JACGWD/GWD-Web-App/README.md

  C) Use of a MAMP / WAMP / XAMPP / Bitnami type testing server will allow students to access a WordPress installation with Yoast SEO plugin to help write properly SEO-optimized text content. https://yoast.com/wordpress/plugins/seo/

- Not that some features of 0.82 Beta are designed to be compatible with Bitnami server and may not function at all on other stacks.
+ Note that some features of 0.82 Beta are designed to be compatible with Bitnami server and may not function at all on other stacks.
 See .htaccess (lines 1236 - 1253)

  D) Students will learn to develop interfaces for code that was written by others, notably professional programmers who use a high level of abstraction in their work.